PSebastian96/pjt3-NoiseAudit/README.md

 <img width="547" alt="image" src="https://github.com/PSebastian96/pjt3-NoiseAudit/assets/123810890/d80bdb78-f82d-4708-812f-eeffa0a44f17">

 5. If you finished the writing just press the SUBMIT AUDIT button to submit the blog.
-6. If not done, just carry on within the text area with <p></p> elements and make sure to <p> use open tag in the beginning and closed </p> tag at the end of the text.
+6. If not done, just carry on within the text area with "<p></p>" elements and make sure to "<p>" use open tag in the beginning and closed "</p>" tag at the end of the text.
 7. After that press the SUBMIT AUDIT button to submit the blog.

 <hr>